-World Professional Association for Transgender Health ("WPATH").39 Many of the major medical and mental health groups in the United States recognize the WPATH Standards of Care as representing the consensus of the medical and mental health community regarding the appropriate treatment for transgender and gender dysphoric people.40
+incongruence between gender identity and birth-assigned sex.37 These protocols are laid out in the Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People (Version 7) developed by the World Professional Association for Transgender Health ("WPATH").38 Indeed, the District Court described WPATH as having "established the accepted standard of care for transgender persons suffering from gender dysphoria" in its decision enjoining the Defendant from enforcing its policy against Plaintiff.
+D.E.
+192 at 8.
+Many of the major medical and mental health groups in the United States recognize the WPATH Standards of Care as representing the consensus of the medical and mental health community regarding the appropriate treatment for gender dysphoria.39

-The recommended treatment for transgender people and those experiencing gender dysphoria includes assessment, counseling, and, as appropriate, social transition, puberty-blocking drug treatment, hormone therapy, and surgical interventions to bring the body into alignment with one's gender identity.41 Each
+The recommended treatment for transgender people with gender dysphoria includes assessment, counseling, and, as appropriate, social transition, puberty-blocking drug treatment, hormone therapy, and surgical interventions to bring the